ikjordan/ZX81_USB_KBD/README.md

 # ZX81_USB_KBD
-This CircuitPython code for the Raspberry Pi Pico 2040 allows a [Sinclair ZX81](https://en.wikipedia.org/wiki/Sinclair_ZX81) keyboard matrix to be used as the basis for a USB keyboard that can be used in Linux or MS Windows.
+This CircuitPython code for the Raspberry Pi Pico 2040 allows a [Sinclair ZX81](https://en.wikipedia.org/wiki/Sinclair_ZX81) keyboard matrix to be used as the basis for a USB keyboard that can be used in Linux, MS Windows or for [picozx81](https://github.com/ikjordan/picozx81).

 **A new keyboard matrix and a 3d print of the ZX81 case was used, so no ZX81 were harmed in the production of this project**